Barnett named new General Manager

 PIERRE - The South Dakota Rural Electric Association (SDREA) Board of Directors has selected Steve Barnett as the statewide organization’s new general manager.

-SDREA, which has represented the interests of the state’s electric cooperative consumers for nearly 80 years, tapped Jones to carry out the association’s strategic plan designed to build on the system’s success as leaders in the electric cooperative industry.
+SDREA, which has served as the chief advocate for the state’s electric cooperative consumers for nearly 80 years, tapped Barnett to lead the association as the electric utility industry faces a rapidly changing future.

-Jones said he welcomes the opportunity to serve as an enthusiastic advocate for the state’s electric cooperatives and noted the system’s long history of improving the quality of life for cooperative member/owners while having a positive impact on the communities they call home.
+Barnett said he welcomes the opportunity to serve as an enthusiastic advocate for the state’s electric cooperatives and noted the system’s lengthy history of improving the quality of life for cooperative member/owners while having a positive impact on the communities they call home.

-“I’m very excited to play a role in representing our cooperatives and our more than 126,000 members who work and live in every corner of the state and who rely on the power we deliver,” Jones said.
-“The bold leaders who began this movement many decades ago had a vision that has grown into a strong network of independently owned and independently controlled cooperatives that work hard every day to carry out that vision.
+“I’m very excited to play a leading role in representing our cooperatives and our more than 250,000 members who work and live in every corner of the state and who rely on the power we deliver,” Barnett said.
+“The visionaries who began this movement many decades ago sparked a movement that has grown into a strong network of independently owned and independently controlled cooperatives that strive every day to carry out that early vision.
 It’s very humbling to be chosen as the next leader of SDREA and I’m looking forward to working with our stakeholders throughout the system to continue that legacy of service and success.”